Center for Dissemination and Implementation Offers New “Rapid D&I Add-on Funding” (RAD) Opportunity

 This add-on mechanism seeks to meet that need through a low-friction, rapid turnaround funding mechanism.
 The Center for Dissemination and Implementation solicits a one-page description and justification, (below.)
 Responses will generally be sent within a week.

 Particularly encouraged are submissions from researchers and studies pertaining to cancer prevention and control.
 Add-on grants fund up to $15,000 in direct costs.
-This opportunity is for Washington University Investigators.

 Project Specifics: In one page or less, please provide: